* Psychiatric Abuse - Astraea's Resources and Controversy

 An Open Letter To Parents Considering Intensive Behavioral Therapy For Their Child With Autism Courtesy of Virgynia King.
 A stinging indictment of behaviorist methods.
 Applies to all children -- not just autistics.
 If you feel your child needs therapy, please consider play therapy or some other non-behaviorist method.

-Autism, A Way of Life The subtle as well as overt brutality against autistics in everyday life.
+Autism, A Way of Life (Archived site) Examines subtle and overt brutality against autistics in everyday life.
 You may ask, how can a person live that way?
 Well, tons of people do, every day.
 You probably have autistic co-workers.
 Even your boss might be autistic and you just don't know it.

 How About Not Curing Us?
 The New York Times interviewed students at the Aspie School, Boiceville, New York.
 Support non-ABA schools that help autistic children get an education (not "therapy" or "intervention") without killing what they are.